REalive890/pcto2025tpsit/README.md

 Today's goal: allow the admin to CRUD the reviews and the games.

 need to create the create methods, both for game and reviews admin.
 Now i need to refactor and clean all my mess

+tried to logout... it did't end well: the reviews didn't appear, so what i need to do is bind the html when it logs out

+continuing to refactor